Hantsport Town Hall

 Membership brings the satisfaction of contributing materially to the aims and objectives of the society.
 The fee is $10 per year.

-The society meets on the 4th Wednesday of each month from September through May, at 7 PM.
-Often featuring speakers on a variety of topics.
-The meetings are held in St. Andrews Anglican Church Hall in Hantsport.
+The society holds public meetings on the 4th Wednesday of each month from September through May, at 7pm.
+The meetings often feature speakers on a variety of topics.
+Several presentations are now available on our YouTube channel.